jonasbb/serde_with/serde_with/src/guide/feature_flags.md

 ## `indexmap`

 The `indexmap` feature enables implementations of `indexmap` specific checks.
-This includes support for checking duplicate keys
+This includes support for checking duplicate keys and duplicate values.

+This pulls in `indexmap` as a dependency.
+It enables the `alloc` feature.
+Some functionality is only available when `std` is enabled too.

 ## `json`